 I commend Senator Noone who was single-handedly responsible for getting committee D of the British-Irish Parliamentary Assembly to compile this excellent report on obesity.
 I ask any Member of the House who has not had an opportunity to read the report and its recommendations to please do so.

 I will be very brief because Senator Noone has outlined the content better than most could, and certainly better than I could.
 According to the World Health Organization, WHO, childhood obesity is one of the most serious public health challenges of the 21st century.
 Closer to home, according to A Healthy Weight for Ireland: Obesity Policy and Action Plan 2016–2025, one in four children is overweight or obese.
 Six out of ten adults are overweight or obese.
 Prevalence of overweight and obese children was higher in schools in disadvantaged areas.
 That is an important point to note.

-In the most deprived areas, just over one in four people aged 15 and over is obese.
+In the most deprived areas, just over one in four people aged 15 years and over is obese.
 That can be compared with a prevalence of fewer than one in six in less deprived areas.
 The direct and indirect cost of obesity in Ireland is estimated at more than €1.2 billion.
 Imagine what we could do with that money in the health sector.
-It is possible to save that cost if we follow an integrated approach, as Senator Noone has called for.
+It is possible to save that cost if we follow an integrated approach, for which Senator Noone has called.